Nadim Siraj, EmpireDiaries.com

-New Delhi: There are some migrant stories that you often get told about.
-And then there are those that are off limits – because they’re too chilling, too dark.
+There are some migrant stories that you often get told about.
+And then there are those that are off limits – because they’re too dark, too unnerving.
 Even many mainstream migration experts won’t tell you those migrant tales.

 This article is about this second type of migrant stories.
-It’s about how a certain section of the human race is systematically conned into signing up as modern-day slaves, even as they live (and die) in the most seemingly tranquil parts of the planet.
+It’s about how a certain section of the human race is systematically conned into signing up as modern-day ‘slaves’, even as they live (and die) in the most seemingly tranquil part of the planet.

-The location where this grand con act of mass slavery happens is an oil-soaked region that glitters with towering skyscrapers, dazzling shopping malls, high-end sports cars, beautiful desert camps and cosmopolitan populations.
+The location where this con act of mass slavery happens is a region that glitters with towering skyscrapers, dazzling shopping malls, high-end sports cars, beautiful desert camps and cosmopolitan populations.

 THE ROT UNDER THE SHINE